gtod/postgres-json/README.md

 Just about everything has a doc string, but that's more for maintainers than users.
-The interface you get per model is just five functions for now, illustrated below.
-Because the interface is baked on demand (per model) there is no source code to bounce to for your interface functions.
-But you can do (in Emacs):
+The interface you get per model is just five functions for now, illustrated above.
+All the interface functions have comprehensive doc strings.
-`slime-documentation` for say `cat:insert`.

 ### User's guide (under construction)